pyeventsourcing/esdbclient/README.md

 in all streams in the order they were committed.
 An iterable object of recorded events is returned.

-Read events from all streams in the order they were committed.
+The example below shows how to read all events from all streams in the order they were recorded.

 ```python
 events = list(client.read_all_events())